bmya/documentation/content/administration/db_upgrade.rst

 suggest you to prefer the most recent version to benefit from a longer support (before having to upgrade again).

-You can get more information about our :doc:`supported versions <../services/support/supported_versions>`.
+You can get more information about our :doc:`supported versions <supported_versions>`.